 REPRESENTATIVE RESULTS:

 Stock tanks are set up as depicted in Figure 1.
 “Pregnant” females are identified by the ootheca attached to the posterior abdomen, as pictured in Figure 2.
 Incubation of oothecae on BHI agar allows for gnotobiotic quality control in a nondestructive fashion.
 In some cases, sterilization is unsuccessful, and growth appears around the oothecae as in Figure 3B.
 These oothecae should be removed and discarded.
 In our hands, a 10% average failure rate was observed for sterilization (n = 51).
 The oothecae hatch an average of 34 days after sterilization without growth on the medium, as seen in Figure 3A.
 We have observed typical hatch rates of 41% (n = 46) for sterilized, noncontaminated oothecae, with an average of 11 nymphs per ootheca.
-Figure 4 displays the rearing setup.
-The foil covering the flasks prevent contamination, while the secondary container allows air exchange.
+Larger nymphs are transferred to BHI flasks covered with foil, as in Figure 4.
+The foil prevents contamination, and the nymphs have room to grow.
 RFLP of the 16S rDNA from a homogenized nymph is used to confirm gnotobiotic status.
-Figure 5 displays results from successfully gnotobiotic insects as well as standard (nonsterile) nymphs.
+Gnotobiotic nymphs have been observed to grow at a slower rate than their non-sterile counterparts, as represented Figure 5.
+Figure 6 displays results from successfully gnotobiotic insects as well as standard (nonsterile) nymphs.

 While this test has not yet identified contamination in the absence of a positive culture result, this step has been carried out routinely during critical experiments to rule out the presence of contaminating oxygen-sensitive or fastidious microbes.
 Slower growth has been observed in the gnotobiotic cockroaches when compared to standard/nonsterile insects.